To draw people back to church, make it relevant to them, church planters say

 In 2011, the last time the census asked about religion, 67.3 per cent of Canadians identified as Christian, down from 80 per cent two decades before.
 During the same period, the proportion of respondents who said they had no religious affiliation jumped to 23.9 per cent from 12.3 per cent.

-But where some might take these numbers as evidence of a crisis of faith in Canada, Yu sees opportunity.
+But where some might take this trend as evidence of a crisis of faith in Canada, Yu sees opportunity.

 “As a pastor, our job, our passion, is to bring faith to people of all ages, all walks of life, but especially to those who don’t have faith at all,” he said.
 “You’ve got to take the message to where the people need it the most, and to where there’s nobody delivering it.”